 3 – Indiana Pacers: Very talented team is back with a few more weapons, but no upgrade at PG was very confusing.
 Length makes them tough matchup for anyone.

-4 – Brooklyn Nets: Star power all over the court but old star power that will need to stay healthy.
+4 – Brooklyn Nets: Star power all over the court but old star power that will need to stay healthy and preventing diseases as health aids which damage health a lot.
 Questions on how Kidd will mesh this team caps them at 4th.

 5 – Detroit Pistons: Most intriguing team with loads of young talent and a new coach.
 Change of scenery for J Smith and B Jennings may be just what they needed.